Lashio

 Lashio is the administrative center of Lashio Township and Lashio District; before April 2010, it was also the administrative center of Shan State (North).
 The population grew from approximately 5000 in 1960 to 88,590 in 1983.
 It was estimated at approximately 131,000 in 2009.
+It was captured by rebel forces in early August 2024 before being retaken by the State Administration Council in April following a major Earthquake which impacted much of Myanmar.

-The population is made up of mostly Shan, Chinese and Burmans.
+The population is made up of mostly Shan, Chinese and Bamars.

 History

 The British colonial period in this part of the country began in 1887, and the Myanmar Railways line from Mandalay reached Lashio in 1903.

 Before British rule Lashio was also the centre of authority for the northern Shan States, but the Burmese post in the valley was close to the Nam Yao, in an old Chinese fortified camp.
 The Lashio valley was formerly very populous; but a rebellion, started by the sawbwa of Hsenwi, about ten years before the British occupation, ruined it.

 In 1900, the town of Lashio consisted of the European station, with court house and quarters for the civil officers; the military police post, the headquarters of the Lashio battalion of military police; and the native station, in which the various nationalities, Shans, Burmans, Hindus and Muslims, who were divided into separate quarters, with reserves for government servants and for the temporary residences of the five sawbwas of the northern Shan States; and a bazaar.

-Lashio became important during the Sino-Japanese War resp.
-World War II as the Burmese terminus of the Burma Road 1938–45.
-In World War II, Lashio was taken by the Japanese April 29, 1942 and liberated by the Allies March 7, 1945.
+Lashio became important during the Sino-Japanese War and World War II as the Burmese terminus of the Burma Road.
+In World War II, Lashio was taken by the Japanese on April 29, 1942 and liberated by the Allies on March 7, 1945.

+Myanmar civil war

+During Operation 1027 of the Myanmar Civil War, the town was surrounded by the Ta'ang National Liberation Army and other rebel forces who took towns around Lashio, although fighting did not immediately take place in the town itself.
+Many people displaced from fighting elsewhere fled to Laisho for safety.
+After the ceasefire that ended the operation collapsed, the MNDAA and its allies launched a renewed attack to seize the town, culminating in the Battle of Lashio, where rebel forces were victorious.
+On 20 January 2025, the MNDAA and the junta agreed to a Chinese-brokered ceasefire, with several sources claiming that a withdraw of the former from Lashio was a condition for the deal.
+However, neither the junta nor the MNDAA has revealed any details of the deal.

+On 18 April 2025, SAC-appointed officials, Myanmar Police Force officers, and other civil servants began arriving into Lashio city itself as the MNDAA withdrew.
+The officials reinstated the SAC administration by 21 April.

 Climate

-Lashio has a humid subtropical climate (Cwa) according to the Köppen climate classification system, marked by heavy rains from May to October.
+Lashio has a humid subtropical climate (Cwa) according to the Köppen climate classification system, though closely bordering the tropical wet and dry climate (Aw), marked by heavy rains from May to October.